-Paulton Junior School will work in partnership with relevant agencies in order to meet its obligations under section 11 of the Children Act 2004, Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2022.
+The school/college will work in partnership with relevant agencies in order to meet its obligations under section 11 of the Children Act 2004, Working Together to Safeguard Children 2023 and Keeping Children Safe in Education 2024.

-Paulton Junior School recognises its vital role in safeguarding school-age children and will co-operate with the B&NES Community Safety & Safeguarding Partnership (BCSSP) to ensure joint working with partner agencies in order to improve outcomes for children in B&NES.
+The school/college recognises its vital role in safeguarding school-age children and will co-operate with the B&NES Community Safety & Safeguarding Partnership (BCSSP) to ensure joint working with partner agencies in order to improve outcomes for children in B&NES.
 Governing bodies, proprietors and their senior leadership teams, especially their designated safeguarding leads, should make themselves aware of and follow the BCSSP arrangements.

-Working Together to Safeguard Children is very clear that all schools (including those in multi-academy trusts) and colleges in the local area should be fully engaged, involved, and included in safeguarding arrangements.
+Working Together to Safeguard Children is very clear that all schools (including those in multiacademy trusts) and colleges in the local area should be fully engaged, involved, and included in safeguarding arrangements.